 3. PRESENTATION SKILLS TRAINING: We help our clients build and deliver their own great presentations (and enjoy doing it!) by providing presentation skills training for executives, salespeople and marketers.

 Most services are provided directly by Spark owner and lead speaker/trainer Andy Saks.
 This is by design, as it allows for the most streamlined, fluid, and productive client contact, and ensures the greatest return for a client’s investment in us.
-When appropriate, Spark contractors are engaged as trade show presenters and event staff.
+When appropriate, we book and manage the best contractors in the business as Spark trade show presenters, assistants, product demonstrators, magicians and jugglers.

 Our streamlined structure hasn’t stopped us from delivering an outsized impact with a global reach.
 Spark’s client list includes: